xcat2/xcat-core/xCAT-test/blackboxtest/README.md

 | `prov/ordering.conf` | an unreachable master, a missing PTR, a replaced state |

 A node has one netboot method, so the four `tftp-*.conf` files are
 alternatives: the fixture runs the one the node is defined with.
+The fixture also defines a grub2 node for ppc64le and one for riscv64 beside the x86_64 ones, as a mixed cluster has, and runs `tftp-grub2.conf` for each.

 Not covered: the `getcredentials` form that asks xcatd to sign a CSR, and an operating system install.
 The install tree is fabricated; the scenarios fetch